 Another significant contributor is the smartwatch segment.
-Smartwatches are expected to account for 41.5 million sales in 2017, a 19.3% YoY increase over 2016.
+The sales of Smartwatch is expected to touch 41.5 million in 2017, a 19.3% YoY increase over 2016.
 Smartwatches also have a much higher revenue share than expected at $9.3 billion.
 This number is over 30% of the total wearables industry revenue.
 Strong growth is expected in this industry, with sales almost doubling to 80.96 million by 2021.

 The Evolution Of The Smartwatch

 One of the more interesting facets of the report was the unexpected direction smartwatches are heading in.
 Traditional smartwatches in the vein of Android Wear haven’t quite taken off.
 In fact, smartwatches made by tech companies like Asus, Huawei, LG, Samsung, and Sony are estimated to account for only 15% of the total smartwatch sales by 2021.

 The only smartwatch manufactured by a tech company that has managed to be successful is the Apple Watch.
 Apple currently holds nearly 33% market share in the smartwatch industry.
 By 2021, Apple is still expected to maintain a respectable 25% market share.
 Sales here will be driven by expanding feature sets, such as direct cellular connectivity, texting, etc.